-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Financial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.1 Model Financial Statements and Tiered Fi nancial Reporting The financial statements published in the Annual Report is the main financial reporting currently published by local governments.
 Reporting obligations are the same for large (Stirling, Perth, Fremantle) and small (Sandstone, Wiluna, Dalwallinu) local governments, even though they vary significantly in complexity.
-The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information. accountability in local government.
+The Office of the Auditor General has said that some existing reporting requirements are unnecessary or onerous - for instance, information that is not relevant to certain local governments, or that is a duplicate of other published information.
+The Minister strongly believes in transparency and accountability in local government.
 The public rightly expects the highest standards of integrity, good governance, and prudent financial management in local government.
-City of Belmont Response: Supported.
-Does DLGSCI have the resources and skills to provide these templates?
-The roll-out plan of these templates is required.
+It is critically important that clear information about the financial position of local governments is openly available to ratepayers.
+Financial information also supports community decision-making about local government services and projects.
+Local governments differ significantly in the complexity of their operations.
+Smaller local governments generally have much less operating complexity than larger local governments.
+The Office of the Auditor General has identified opportunities to improve financial reporting, to make statements clearer, and reduce unnecessary complexity.
+Recognising the difference in the complexity of smaller and larger local governments, it is proposed that financial reporting requirements should be tiered - meaning that larger local governments will have greater financial reporting requirements than smaller local governments.
+It is proposed to establish standard templates for Annual Financial Statements for band 1 and 2 councils, and simpler, clearer financial statements for band 3 and 4.
+Online Registers, updated quarterly (see item 3.4), would provide faster and greater transparency than current annual reports.
+Standard templates will be published for use by local governments.